Cost of Owning a Golden Retriever

 Owning a Golden Retriever is a significant financial commitment over their 10-12 yrs lifespan.
 Large breeds are more expensive across the board — more food, higher medication doses, bigger beds, and costlier surgeries.

-With a typical weight of 55-75 lbs and lifespan of 10-12 yrs, the Golden Retriever requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 55-75 lbs and lifespan of 10-12 yrs, the Golden Retriever benefits from care tailored to its physical and behavioral profile.
 The Golden Retriever's reputation in the sporting group reflects generations of purposeful breeding, resulting in a large dog with predictable but nuanced care requirements.

 First-Year Expenses